When Do You Get Ball In Hand In Pool?

 The main rules for bar rules are the common base rules listed above.
 Shoot your 7 balls and the 8 ball in before your opponent.

-Most bars that I’ve played at don’t play ball in hand but on occasion, you’ll come across a bar where they play ball in hand.
-When playing ball in hand bar rules, a regular scratch results in ball in hand.
+Most bars I’ve played at don’t play ball in hand, but sometimes, you’ll come across a bar where they play ball in hand.
+When playing ball in hand bar rules, a regular scratch results in ball in hand but a table scratch doesn’t always result in ball in hand.

 Another scratch rule worth noting is that in ball in hand bar rules or just bar rules in general, scratching on the 8 ball results in an immediate loss.